ninecath/nincat/README.md

 <p align="center"><b>Let's revive the ASCII art!</b></p>

-<p align="center">This a simple script that loads an ASCII art centered in your terminal.</p>
+<p align="center">Nincat is community-driven project that loads an ASCII art centred in your terminal.</p>

 ---